learning2hash/learning2hash.github.io/_publications/jang2020generalized.markdown

   - {name: "Paper", url: "https://arxiv.org/abs/2002.11281"}
 tags: ['ARXIV', 'Deep Learning', 'Image Retrieval', 'Quantisation', 'Supervised']
 ---
 Image retrieval methods that employ hashing or vector quantization have achieved great success by taking advantage of deep learning.
 However these approaches do not meet expectations unless expensive label information is sufficient.
-To resolve this issue we propose the first quantization45;based semi45;supervised image retrieval scheme Generalized Product Quantization (GPQ) network.
+To resolve this issue we propose the first quantization-based semi-supervised image retrieval scheme Generalized Product Quantization (GPQ) network.
 We design a novel metric learning strategy that preserves semantic similarity between labeled data and employ entropy regularization term to fully exploit inherent potentials of unlabeled data.
 Our solution increases the generalization capacity of the quantization network which allows overcoming previous limitations in the retrieval community.
-Extensive experimental results demonstrate that GPQ yields state45;of45;the45;art performance on large45;scale real image benchmark datasets.
+Extensive experimental results demonstrate that GPQ yields state-of-the-art performance on large-scale real image benchmark datasets.